Social Icons

 In the 90s, this was what an alien attack felt like: panic, death, and stupid people thinking these aliens would bring back Elvis.

-The movie was excellent when it came to thrill and dramatic power.
+The movie was good when it came to thrill and dramatic power.
 Will Smith was the star, but Bill Pullman was the man of the moment.
 His character and portrayal focused on the tough decisions we have to make when faced with life-or-death situations.
 It wouldn’t be fair to say Will Smith did all the impressing because Bill Pullman gave the film the dramatic touch it needed.
-The movie’s visual effects and high-tension drama will keep you glued throughout its entire 138-minute runtime.
+The movie’s visual effects and drama will keep you glued throughout its entire 138-minute runtime.
 (It also won the Academy Award for Best Visual Effects at the Oscars.)

-The movie’s script ties in with America’s Independence Day, July 4th.
 The events in the movie begin on July 2nd, when a mysterious alien ship enters Earth's orbit.
 The mothership then deploys smaller ships, which position themselves over major cities around the world.

 Panic erupts on Earth, and all military personnel are put on alert.
 A welcome craft is sent to one of the ships, but it gets shot down by the ship’s defenses.
 America launches an attack on the ships, and Captain Steven Hiller (Will Smith) is one of the fighter pilots sent to attack.
 But no matter what they do, the ships have a shield that nothing can penetrate—not even nuclear missiles.